-Endowed by a $1 million donation of marketable assets from the Jones Family and the Dallas Cowboys, the goal of the "iPromise" campaign is to raise awareness and funds for breast cancer efforts through a variety of campaign elements and a co-branded merchandise line now sold at Old Navy retailers nationwide, at Dallas Cowboys ProShops and online at www.dallascowboys.com.
-Susan G. Komen for the Cure® receives 10 percent of all "iPromise" merchandise sales across the nation.
+Endowed by a $1 million donation of marketable assets from the Gene and Jerry Jones family and the Dallas Cowboys, the final goal of the iPromise campaign is to raise funds for breast cancer efforts, most notably through the iPromise co-branded merchandise line.
+Sold exclusively through Dallas Cowboys Pro Shops, 10 percent of the proceeds of all iPromise merchandise sales goes directly to Susan G. Komen for the Cure® and its efforts to find a cure for breast cancer.

 Other Helpful Links: